stream-pi/client/README.md

 Run `mvn clean javafx:run`

 ## Bugs and Support

 If you found a bug in the client, please report it by creating a [GitHub issue](https://github.com/stream-pi/client/issues).

-You may also reach us to by any of the following platforms:
+You may also reach us via any of the following platforms:
 * [E-mail](mailto:contact@stream-pi.com)
 * [Matrix](https://matrix.to/#/!hTwUYZonUXThjkMhCD:matrix.org?via=matrix.org)
 * [Discord](https://discord.gg/BExqGmk)